-- -If emergency braking occurs at a speed in excess of min 10 km/h, the ABS function is further assisted by Dynamic Brake Control. - -When partially integral braking at a high brake pressure gradient is initiated, Dynamic Brake Control increases the integral brake pressure at the rear wheel.
+- -If emergency braking occurs at a speed in excess of 10 km/h, the ABS function is further assisted by Dynamic Brake Control. - -If partial braking at high brake pressure gradients is initiated, the Dynamic Brake Control increases the integral brake pressure on the rear wheel.
 The stopping distance shortens and controlled braking is possible.